Maximizing Your Creative Potential as a Color Blind Photographer

 Joel Grimes is also a color blind photographer, who does not see green.
 Joel remembers starting out in high school, going from black and white to color, and his first print was so off his teacher knew immediately he was color blind.
 His teacher told him to never let his color blindness stop him from chasing his dream.
 To this day, Joel is teaching thousands of photographers through his courses and workshops.
 Joel’s editing style has desaturated colors, as that’s how he sees the world around him.

-For Joel to visually see greens in his photos, he has to take certain steps which help.
+For Joel to visually see greens in his photos, he has to take certain steps that help.
 He over-saturates his greens way more than what they would need to be in an edit.
 That way he can see a change in contrast where greens would be.
 From there he can make any adjustments he wants using the colors he can see.
 Of course, he’d bring the saturation back down before delivering a final product.

 Brian Matiash cannot see the color red.
 I have known Brian for a long time, but years ago he and I were photographing around New York City, and I told him to look at the person in a red shirt.
 He didn’t know who I was talking about.
 It was at that point that I learned that he and I had color blindness in common.
 Looking at Brian’s work, you will notice very little red.
 Interesting, right?